albertttan/odonate-functional-group-sdm/README.md

 ## Project Overview

 My study predicts the impacts of different climate change scenarios on the future habitat and distribution of Odonates.
 I used MaxEnt to construct species distribution models (SDMs) for 30 North American Odonate species across seven functional groups.
 Each model was applied to three future years and three different Shared Socio-economic Pathways (SSPs).
 My results show that Odonates will experience increasing overall habitat suitability and increasing range size with shifts northward; however, the total suitable habitat will shrink into smaller, geographically separated pockets.
-While most functional groups will follow the aforementioned trends, \textit{Libellula} will experience a decrease in range size, and \textit{Aeshna} will move the furthest north while experiencing the greatest increase in overall habitat suitability and range size.
+While most functional groups will follow the aforementioned trends, *Libellula* will experience a decrease in range size, and *Aeshna* will move the furthest north while experiencing the greatest increase in overall habitat suitability and range size.
 Overall, SSP5 will result in increased variability among functional groups in their habitat and distribution.

 ## Data